-In most cases, a successful combination is only appreciated when it can no longer be reproduced, At that point in time most breeders wish they had the ability to go back in time and do things differently.
-As most breeders generally collect semen from important males and not cryogenically frozen embryo’s from exceptional producing females; they must first compound on enough of the desirable traits, so that they can be reproduced on to future generations.
+In most cases, a successful combination is only appreciated when it can no longer be reproduced.
+At which point, most breeders wish they had the ability to go back in time and do things differently.
+As most breeders generally collect semen from important males and not cryogenically frozen embryo’s from exceptional producing females; they must first compound on the desirable traits, they wish to reproduce.

 If you would like to comprehend the level at which a family bloodline is considered isogenic (having the same or closely similar genotypes) this small paragraph from the worlds foremost laboratory the subject, will be very difficult for most canine breeders to accept.

 Breeding Strategies for Maintaining Colonies of Laboratory Mice - author, JAX - The Jackson Laboratory, Relatively Simple Breeding Schemes

 “A strain is defined as inbred if it was produced by sibling matings for more than 20 generations, after which all mice are considered isogenic or genetically identical.
 To remain inbred, a strain must be maintained by sibling matings or, if necessary, by parent-off spring matings.
 The main pedigree line should be derived from a single sister-brother breeding pair at each generation."

 Yes, they did say a minimum of "20 generations" of full brother-sister matings.

 In order for a trait to be present in the next generation, it needs to come from both parents.
 If the sire and dam both carry the same trait, it “may” be concentrated enough to carry onto the next generation.
 That is why, full brother-sister matings are the key to success; because both sire and dam carry many of the same hereditary traits.
 They may not be physically present, but they have a lot higher percentage of carrying onto the next generation.